max-p-log-p/ViB/README.md

 	map \h :%!curl -L https://$(tail -n 1)<CR>

+	map \f ywG:$-^R"<CR>j

 These mappings will not work by default in a text editor like nvi.

-The \g and \p mapping should be used at the beginning of a link number (explained more below).
+The \g, \p, and \f mapping should be used at the beginning of a link number (explained more below).
 The mappings \b and \h can be used at any location.
 The \g mapping is used for get requests.
 The \p mapping is used for post requests.
+The \f mapping is used to find the link corresponding to a link numer.
 The \b mapping is used for executing functions or aliases in the .bashrc file.
 The \h mapping is used to get the raw html of the site.

 Links
 -----